+Dalisies and Drasadures

-Related Party Transactions Policies and Procedures (1) Parent Company The Company applies the "arm's-length principle" in transactions entered into with the Parent Company.
-(2) Joint Ventures Treated as arm's-length transaction (3) Subsidiaries Treated as arm's-length transaction (4) Entities Under Common Control Treated as arm's-length transaction (5) Substantial Stockholders Treated as arm's-length transaction (6) Officers including Treated as arm's-length transaction spouse/children/siblings/parents (7) Directors including spouse/children/siblings/parents Treated as arm's-length transaction (8) Interlocking director relationship of Board of Directors The Company, adopts by law, the rules pertaining to interlocking directors, as follows: If the interests of the interlocking director in the Companies are both substantial (stockholdings exceed 20% of outstanding capital stock) General Rule: A contract between two or more companies having interlocking directors shall not be invalidated on that ground alone.
+Policies and Procedures

+The Company applies the "arm's-length principle" in transactions

+entered into with the Parent Company.

+Treated as arm's-length transaction

+The Company, adopts by law, the rules pertaining to interlocking directors, as follows: 1.
+If the interests of the interlocking director in the Companies are both substantial (stockholdings exceed 20% of outstanding capital stock) General Rule: A contract between two or more companies having interlocking directors shall not be invalidated on that ground alone.
 Exception: If the contract is fraudulent or not fair and reasonable.
-2. If the interest of the interlocking director in one of the companies is nominal while substantial in the other (stockholdings 20% or more), the contract shall be valid provided the following conditions are present: The presence of such director in the board meeting in which the contract was approved was not necessary to constitute a quorum for such meeting; That the vote of such director was not necessary for the energy of the contract. for the approval of the contract;3.
+2. If the interest of the interlocking director in one of the companies is nominal while substantial in the other (stockholdings 20% or more), the contract shall be valid provided the following conditions are present: 1.
+The presence of such director in the board meeting in which the contract was approved was not necessary to constitute a quorum for such meeting; 2.
+That the vote of such director was not necessary for the approval of the contract; 3.
 That the contract is fair and reasonable under the circumstances.
-Where (a) and (b) are absent, the contract can be ratified by the vote of the stockholders representing at least 2/3 of the outstanding applied stock or by the vote of the stockholders outstanding capital stock or by the vote of the stockholders representing at least 2/3 of the members in a meeting called for the purpose.
+Where (a) and (b) are absent, the contract can be ratified by the vote of the stockholders representing at least 2/3 of the outstanding capital stock or by the vote of the stockholders representing at least 2/3 of the members in a meeting called for the purpose.
 Provided that: 1.
 Full disclosure of the adverse interest of the directors/trustees involved is made on such meeting; 2.
 The contract is fair and reasonable under the circumstances.